-The Vial Hugger is a medical accessory invented by local ophthalmologists at the Royal Adelaide Hospital.
+The VialHugger is a medical accessory invented by an Ophthalmologist at the Royal Adelaide Hospital.
 The device conveniently docks with 1.5 mL vials (Eylea, Lucentis), locking them into place securely with a simple push.

-Greatly reducing the risk of needlestick injury, the Vial Hugger has been extensively tested in clinical practice and is hand-machined from a solid piece of anodised aluminium, with an adjustable resistance pin in the well providing a secure locking mechanism.
+Greatly reducing the risk of needle stick injury, the VialHugger has been extensively tested in clinical practice and is hand-machined from a solid piece of anodised aluminium, with an adjustable resistance pin in the well providing a secure locking mechanism.

 AusHealth Research's Contribution

-AusHealth Research funded the design and production manufacturing of the Vial Hugger, which is now available for sale on our website.
+AusHealth® Research funded the design, production and manufacturing of the VialHuggerTM, which is now available for sale internationally.

 Interested in more information download a fact sheet here.